 Instructions

-- Add egg yolk and vanilla extract and stir well, pausing to scrape down the sides and mixing until ingredients are well-combined.1 large egg yolk, ¾ teaspoon vanilla extract
+- Add egg yolk and vanilla extract and beat well, pausing to scrape down the sides and mixing until ingredients are well-combined.1 large egg yolk, ¾ teaspoon vanilla extract

-- Add flour, gradually (about ½ cup at a time), pausing to scrape down sides of bowl.
+- Gradually, with mixer on low-speed, add flour, pausing to scrape down sides of bowl.
 Halfway through the addition of the flour, sprinkle in the salt with the beater still running.
-Don't over-beat the dough, you want it to be slightly crumbly to make it easier to press into the pan.½ teaspoon salt, 2 ¼ cups (260 g) all-purpose flour
+Don't over-beat the dough, you want it to be slightly crumbly to make it easier to press into the pan.½ teaspoon table salt, 2 ¼ cups (280 g) all-purpose flour

-- Drop dough over prepared pan and gently, firmly, evenly, press dough into the bottom of the pan.
-To make it easier, I usually lay a piece of wax paper over the dough and use the palm of my hand to smooth the surface (and then discard wax paper).
+- Distribute dough evenly into prepared pan and gently, firmly, evenly, press dough into the bottom of the pan.
+To make this easier, I usually lay a piece of wax paper over the dough and use the back of a spoon to smooth the surface (and then remove/discard wax paper).

-- Allow to cool while you prepare your caramel topping.
+- Transfer to center rack of 350F (175C) preheated oven and bake for 25 minutes, until edges are light golden brown.
+Allow to cool while you prepare your caramel topping.

-- Remove from heat and immediately stir in the vanilla extract.1 teaspoon vanilla extract
+- Remove caramel from heat and immediately stir in the vanilla extract.1 teaspoon vanilla extract

 - Allow to cool at room temperature for several hours or in the refrigerator for 1 hour before topping with chocolate.